-Through Immersion Vanderbilt, students would have the option to have their international immersive experiences and projects recognized on the transcript.
+Through Immersion Vanderbilt, students have the option to have their international immersive experiences and projects recognized on the transcript.
 Students who are engaged in study abroad, overseas research, overseas internships, and other international opportunities have the potential to transform ideas into action, refine skills, and integrate knowledge with experience.

 Approximately 40 percent of graduating seniors report studying abroad during their time at Vanderbilt.
 Vanderbilt students also engage in other international experiences.
 Keep reading to see how current and former Vanderbilt students have expanded the boundaries of campus across the world to engage in immersive opportunities with a truly global impact.

-Majors: Public Policy and Sociology
+Majors: Child Development and Public Policy

 Hart, a Peabody Scholar, spent last summer in the Netherlands interning at the Bernard Van Leer Foundation, a private foundation focused on developing and sharing knowledge about early childhood development.
 Emma applied design thinking skills that she honed through her involvement with Design for America at Vanderbilt, to help the foundation's team create a keystone document.
 Read more.